hendrixmar/MKAD-distance-api/README.md

 $ docker run -it -p 2000:5000 <your username>/flask-docker
 ```

-I deploy the application to Heroku.
-If you want to use the same platform create your account and excecute the following commands.
+I deployed the application to Heroku.
+If you want to use the same platform create your account and execute the following commands.
 Deploying in heroku is pretty straightforward.

 ```sh
 $ heroku login